dc3315/DistributedAlgorithms/report.md

 ## Task 6 – Eager Reliable Broadcast
 We have decided to test the system with multiple sets of parameters to see how the system behaves under different conditions.
-We found the results of 3 cases particularly interesting:
+We found the results of the following 3 cases to be particularly interesting:
-* Limited messages and long timeout
+* Limited messages, long timeout
-* Limited messages and very short timeout
+* Limited messages, very short timeout
 * Infinite messages

-We did not find playing with `process 3` timeout particularly enlightening.
-With small values (3ms or less) it just finished without sending any message, otherwise the number of received messages increased approximately linearly with the timeout.
+We did not find playing with `process 3`'s timeout particularly intriguing.
+With small values (3ms or less) it was killed without sending any message, otherwise the number of received messages increased approximately linearly with the timeout.

 ### Limited messages and long timeout
 After running with `Max_messages = 100` and `Timeout = 3000` we got the following result: